 Tiny Combat's Interactable Development Path

 I found myself suddenly cheering late in the evening of April 7th, 2020.
-With Why485 announcing the beginning of a three-month concerted effort to build upon the progress of Tiny Combat Arena, a feeling of genuine excitement overcame me.
+With indie developer Why485 announcing the beginning of a three-month concerted effort to build upon the progress of Tiny Combat Arena, a feeling of genuine excitement overcame me.
 With this announcement, a push to move beyond a series of demonstrators to a full-game release began.

 Tiny Combat Arena is designed in a way that can appeal to both realistic flight sim supporters and fans of arcade flight games.
 It looks like it is old enough to have shared retail shelf space with A-10 Attack!, TFX, and Falcon 3.0, but that's intentional.
 Visually, Tiny Combat Arena is a nod to those flight simulators, but in gameplay modern flight physics and game mechanics are present.